shyakx/Steven_SHYAKA_rl_summative/README.md

 ## 📖 Project Overview

-This is a **reinforcement learning school project** that implements an autonomous farming drone using 4 different RL algorithms.
+This is a **reinforcement learning project** that implements an autonomous farming drone using 4 different RL algorithms.
 The drone learns to navigate a farm field and treat diseased crops while managing limited battery and resources.

 ### 🎯 Project Goal
 Train an AI agent to efficiently treat diseased crops in a 15×15 farm grid while managing: